Hurricane Dorian is the strongest hurricane on record to have hit the Bahamas — and one of the strongest Atlantic hurricanes on record.

 The Bahamas is comprised of 700 islands sprinkled over 100,000 square miles of ocean.
 The archipelago is home to nearly 400,000 people.
 It could be days or even weeks before we know the full extent of the damage.

-Our team is surveying the affected islands of Abaco and Grand Bahama and is distributing solar lanterns.
+Our team is surveying the affected islands of Abaco and Grand Bahama and is distributing solar lanterns and clean water.

 Learn more about Hurricane Dorian and find out how you can help people recover: